-TMJ & Neuromuscular Dentistry
+TMJ & Neuromuscular Dentistry in Sharon, MA

 - Headaches / Migraines due to overworked postural muscles in the jaw

 - Pain of the face